PJ64/python_scripts_for_aws/s3/README.md

 ### download_s3_object.py
 Downloads a object from an Amazon S3 bucket.

 **Note**: You should run the **upload_s3_object.py** script first.

 **Parameters**

-profile_name - name of the AWS profile that you want to authenicate with.
+profile_name: name of the AWS profile that you want to authenicate with.

-bucket_name - name of the S3 bucket that you want to download from.
+bucket_name: name of the S3 bucket that you want to download from.

 **Usage**